swaptacular/swpt_accounts/protocol.rst

    The moment at which the latest change in the account's interest rate happened.
 For a given account, later `AccountUpdate`_ messages MUST have later or equal ``last_interest_rate_change_ts``\s, compared to earlier messages.
-The minimum time interval between two changes in the account's interest rate MUST be big enough so as to provide a reasonable guarantee that, even in case of a temporary network disconnect, at least 24 hours have passed since the `AccountUpdate`_ message sent for the previous interest rate change has been processed by all clients.
-If there have not been any changes in the interest rate yet, the value MUST be "1970-01-01T00:00:00+00:00".
+The minimum time interval between two changes in the account's interest rate MUST be big enough so as to provide a reasonable guarantee that, even in case of a temporary network disconnect [#network-disconnect]_, at least 24 hours have passed since the `AccountUpdate`_ message sent for the previous interest rate change has been processed by the client.
+   [#min-change-interval]_ If there have not been any changes in the interest rate yet, the value MUST be "1970-01-01T00:00:00+00:00".

 last_config_ts : date-time
    MUST contain the value of the ``ts`` field in the latest applied